sampsyo/home/_posts/2014-06-07-conferencetalk.md

 To make the outline, it can help to start with the rough outline of your paper: read off the section and subsection headings and call that an outline.

-A typical conference talk outline should contain:
+A typical conference talk outline should contain, in order:

-- An immediate preview ("executive summary") of the overall message of the talk.
+1. An immediate preview ("executive summary") of the overall message of the talk.
 This should succinctly, in a slide or less, capture the story you want to tell.
 It is your chance to explain why the audience should momentarily stop checking their email.
-- The introduction, where you motivate the problem and describe why your angle on it is interesting and important.
+2. The introduction, where you motivate the problem and describe why your angle on it is interesting and important.
-- The "body" sections, where you explain your technique.
+3. The "body" sections, where you explain your technique.
 Pay careful attention to the level of detail: explain only the most surprising and distillable aspects of your work.
-- The evaluation, implementation, and results.
+4. The evaluation, implementation, and results.
 Choose approximately one headline result figure from your paper that you will present.
-Do *not* attempt to include all the data you collected, or even all the data you described in the paper.
+Do not attempt to include all the data you collected, or even all the data you described in the paper.
-- The conclusion.
+5. The conclusion.
 This can often be the "executive summary" from the top of your talk, rephrased as a takeaway message.

 This is a reasonable template for full conference talks in systems areas, but it may not apply exactly for position papers, workshop talks, and the like.